 Even though the ideal serving temperature remains the decisive factor that determines the final quality-in-our-glass of a wine, there are still a number of other points of attention that need to be adressed.
 Wrong choices or wrong behaviors that negatively affect the taste pleasure and drinking experience.
 We list three of the most frequent wine blunders.
 Unfortunately, they are a worldwide occurrence among wine lovers.

-Even in professional circles (in this case: many restaurants) there still use totally wrong wine glasses.
-Fortunately, we have passed the time when people thought it was 'chic' to put colored copies on the table, but they still sin heavily against the right format of the wine.
+Even in professional circles (in this case: many restaurants) they still use totally wrong wine glasses.
+Fortunately, we have passed the time when people thought it was ‘chic’ to serve wine in a colored glass.

 For example, many restaurants and wine enthusiasts tend to use smaller ‘goblet glasses’ for white wine, while reserving the larger sizes for red wine.
 However, a beautiful white cru has the same right to a full glass with a sufficiently large chalice (so that the bouquet can develop smoothly), to a rather thin and slender glass quality (so that we have a nice mouth touch), but also sufficient stem plus sturdy foot.

-At the other extreme you find the 'aquarium-sized' glasses that are sometimes seen in restaurants for red wine: real vases in which you would rather put cut flowers than wine.
-More over due to their size and the ultra long stem these glasses are very difficult to drink from and make it extremely difficult to enjoy the wine in exact the same way each sip.
+At the other extreme you find the ‘aquarium-sized’ glasses that are sometimes seen in restaurants for red wine: real vases in which you would rather put cut flowers than wine.
+Moreover due to their size and the ultra long stem these glasses are very difficult to drink from and makes it nearly impossible to enjoy the wine.

 For champagne and related bubbles such as prosecco, crémant or cava, stubborn “enthusiasts” still use the totally dysfunctional ‘coupe’.
 That is a glass form that, in practice, turns out to be a bubble killer because the CO2 needs a downwardly tapered glass shape.
 Otherwise the carbonation can not develop.
 In short, the ‘coupe’ is often more show than functionality.